-At the University of Manitoba, all course work from a recognized prior post-secondary institution will be considered as part of the application for admission process for all undergraduate degree and diploma programs.
+At the University of Manitoba, all prior course work from recognized post-secondary institutions will be considered as part of the application for admission process for our undergraduate degree and diploma programs.

 Courses are evaluated for advanced standing or transfer credit on a course-by-course basis and assigned a University of Manitoba equivalent, where applicable.
 Where a direct equivalent does not exist, students may receive general (unallocated) credit.
 The regulations regarding transfer credit are program specific and vary considerably depending on the faculty or school of application.
 Faculties and schools will only consider external courses completed within the last ten (or fewer) years.